jimmypw/doc-tak/docs/source/index.rst

 License
 -------

-This project has been licensed `CC0 <https://creativecommons.org/public-domain/cc0/>`_
+This project has been licensed `CC-BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0/>`_

 Contribution
 ------------